Skip to main content

 The Set-Up

-We will take you to the Highlands of Scotland, to the River Feshie to help you become familiar with quantitative analysis of channel geometry changes (the subject of Chapter 6).
+The River Feshie, Scotland, UK We will take you to the Highlands of Scotland, to the River Feshie to help you become familiar with quantitative analysis of channel geometry changes (the subject of Chapter 6).
 In the figure at right from Wheaton et al. (2013) we can see a braided gravel bed river actively adjusting through time.
 You will be given access to topographic surveys from 2003, 2004, 2005, 2006 and 2007 of this reach.

 In the book, your authors talk about bed and bank processes that influence channel shape.
-You will zoom in and look directly at such changes to a real river, and use a tool, the Geomorphic Change Detection Software to analyze it quantitively.
+You will zoom in and look directly at such changes to a real river, and use a tool, the Geomorphic Change Detection Software to analyze it quantitatively.

 Purpose

 The goals of this assignment is to i) give you experience working with topographic datasets (that capture channel geometry), and ii) help you recognize and identify specific mechanisms of geomorphic change from repeat topographic datasets.
-These concepts were cast in Chapter 7 as "Channel Geomery" changes and here we will unpack that a little more with topographic analysis.
+These concepts were cast in Chapter 7 as "Channel Geometry" changes and here we will unpack that a little more with topographic analysis.

 Prerequisites

-Students/Participants are expected to have some previous GIS experience, familiarity with ArcGIS (don’t need to be an expert), and some understanding of topographic data and digital elevation models.
+Students/Participants are expected to have some previous GIS experience and some understanding of topographic data and digital elevation models.

 The Assignment